andrewdhicks/cog/eng/engineeringNotes.md

 # Current To Do List

-0.1 - Look at Slack
-0.2 - Document rq and redis
+1. - Document rq and redis

 1. Develop outline for Sauer Briefing on Monday
 2. Get passport for Australia trip
 3. Build a Docker Container that uses rq for work queueing
 4. document s3
-    -

 # Redis and RQ